HannahChristmas/phase-3-project/README.md

 I am not open to contributions at this time.

 ## Blog Link
-My blog post about event listeners can be found [here.](https://medium.com/@hc109909/controlled-forms-in-react-eb5e6df85c89)
+My blog post about Active Record can be found [here.](https://medium.com/@hc109909/active-record-8dcf757d86f4)

 ## Video Link
-My Youtube video about this project can be found [here.](https://youtu.be/eth0QJixxKw)
+My Youtube video about this project can be found [here.](https://youtu.be/9MenB4-nEI0)

 ## Resources
 * [CSS Form Styling](w3schools.com/css/css_form.asp)